sam-greenwood/taco_vis/README.md

 f.plot_cylinders(animate=False, save=False, time_idx=0)
 ```

 This produces a 2D plot of a slice through the equitorial plane with concentric circles representing the concentric cylinders (with as many cylinders as there are radial grid points in the data).
 A series of black dots are plotted on each cylinder and are advected to visualise the sense of rotation.
-The cylinders are coloured by the value of velocity at that time interval.
+The cylinders are coloured by the value of velocity at that time interval (right of figure below).

 #### cylinders_3D